patternfly/patternfly/src/patternfly/components/Button/docs/code.md

 An active state button will appear pressed when active.
 There’s no need to add a class to `<button>`s as they use a pseudo-class.
 However, if you are using a button as a toggle, you can still force the same active appearance with `pf-is-active` (and include the `aria-pressed="true"`) should you need to replicate the state programmatically.

-Disabled buttons should include the `disabled` attribute to indicate the state of the element to assistive technologies.
+Disabled buttons should include the `disabled="disabled"` attribute to indicate the state of the element to assistive technologies.

 ## Usage